iamdtang/skaterdav85.github.io/_posts/2015-11-28-recommended-tutorials-to-learn-ember-2.md

 The [Ember Guides](http://guides.emberjs.com/) provide great documentation on all the core pieces of the framework.
 If you're looking for an example of how to use something, it is likely in there.
 These guides keep getting better and better.
 You can even look at the guides based on the version of Ember you are using.

+## 6. Ember Screencasts (paid)

+[Ember Screencasts](https://www.emberscreencasts.com/) is the largest video tutorial site on Ember run by Jeff Biles and has something for everyone.

 ## Conclusion